CJCJsC/CJCJsC.github.io/essays/ReflectionOnAI.md

 <h2>VIII.
 Conclusion:</h2>

 <p>
   Is AI a useful tool?
 Yes, undoubtedly, AI proves beneficial for specific tasks within work environments.
 However, relying solely on AI for entire projects offers limited benefits.
 AI should augment human efforts, not replace them entirely.
 Reflecting on my own experience with AI, I initially found it helpful in this course.
-Yet, I realized it wasn't facilitating true learning; it was merely aiding in completing tasks.</p>
-<p>Over time, I adapted my approach to using ChatGPT's AI to my advantage, focusing on learning rather than simply copying and pasting code.
+Yet, I realized it wasn't facilitating true learning; it was merely aiding in completing tasks.
+Over time, I adapted my approach to using ChatGPT's AI to my advantage, focusing on learning rather than simply copying and pasting code.
 In the realm of coding, AI should be utilized primarily for creating templates, error correction, providing additional examples, and serving as a last resort when encountering unfamiliar concepts.
 </p>

 <h2>